vovandreevik/Spline-Lagrange-QUANC8/README.md

 Compares the values of the spline function and the polynomial with the exact value of the function.

-quanc.h and spline.h are library programs
+quanc8.h and spline.h are library programs